MrDanCoelho/ToroInvestimentos-Frontend/README.txt

-#### Angular Simple Auth
+#### Toro Investimentos

 --ABOUT--

-An Angular frontend application to be used with the .Net Simple Auth backend application
+An Angular frontend application to be used with the Toro Investimentos backend application

 --INSTRUCTIONS--